-If required, a Case Conference is offered following the In-School Conference.
+If required, a case conference is offered following the in-school conference.
 It involves the school administrator, parent(s)/guardian(s), possibly their support person, teachers and support staff.
 It may include community agency support staff, and central Special Education Department staff, as appropriate.
 This conference examines the interventions and strategies that have been implemented for the student and reviews progress to date, using the Support Students Checklist - Learning for All.
 Those involved may make further recommendations for accommodations, alternative programming, and modifications (except to grade level) to programming and may request further involvement and assessment by other agencies.
-The expertise of the Mental Health Clinicians, Psychological Services, Behaviour Services, BCBAs or Speech-Language Services for assessment and recommendations may also be requested.
+The expertise of the mental health clinicians, psychological services, behaviour services, RBAs or speech-language services for assessment and recommendations may also be requested.
 It may be recommended that a student be placed on an IEP.

-Multi-Focused Team Meeting
+Multi-Focused Team (MFT) Meeting